Pirates vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Correa and the Minnesota Twins take on Bryan Reynolds and the Pittsburgh Pirates on Friday at 8:10 PM ET.
+Bryan Reynolds and the Pittsburgh Pirates hit the field against Max Kepler and the Minnesota Twins at Target Field on Saturday at 7:10 PM ET.

-The Twins are favored in this one, at -225, while the underdog Pirates have +185 odds to play spoiler.
-The over/under is 8.5 runs for the game.
+The Twins are the favorite in this one, at -175, while the underdog Pirates have +145 odds to win.
+The total is 8.5 runs for this matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.